RedCoolBeans/docker-bacula-opensource/README.md

 	docker-compose up

-This will spawn four containers, which can be verified with `docker ps`:
+This will spawn five containers, which can be verified with `docker ps`:

 - *bacula-db-data*: data volume container; will not actually run but provide a persistent storage
 - *bacula-db*: PostgreSQL container, using storage provided by `bacula-db-data`
 - *bacula-dir*: Bacula Director container
 - *bacula-sd*: Bacula Storage Daemon container
+- *bacula-fd*: Bacula File Daemon (client) container

 docker-compose will run in the foreground and multiplex the container's output to the controlling terminal.
 To run all containers in the background: